This WordPress SEO guide is for you if you own or manage a WordPress site. You will learn how to improve SEO for your WordPress website or blog.

 The Noindex option, on the other hand, tells search engines to exclude the page from its index (database).
 These pages will not be included in search results.

 On the Taxonomies tab, select Noindex option for everything.
 Do the same on the Archives tab.
-Setting Noindex on these tabs ensures that the duplicate path to posts will not be indexed, avoiding the duplicate content problem.
+Setting Noindex on these tabs ensures that the duplicate path to posts will not be indexed, giving you more control over which version shows up in Google searches.

 For example, when you set the Noindex option for Categories, search engines will not index the URL to the post via category page.